 During course implementation and instruction, collegial assistance is available from faculty members who have already offered AMS Weather Studies.
 Also, AMS science educators will answer any questions on all aspects of course delivery and content.
 This course enables faculty members to expand and/or update their curriculum and join the ranks of colleagues teaching with the latest technology.

-Textbook - The full-color, hardcover, 15 chapter Weather Studies: Introduction to Atmospheric Science text covers the basic understandings of meteorology.
-The primary author of the text is Dr. Joseph M. Moran (University of Wisconsin - Green Bay and Associate Director, AMS Education Program), author of several leading meteorology, Earth and environmental science texts at the introductory college level.
+Textbook - The full-color, 15 chapter Weather Studies: Introduction to Atmospheric Science text covers the basic understandings of meteorology.
+The text is currently available in both print (hardcover) and eBook formats.
 The textbook contains ten Review and ten Critical Thinking Questions per chapter.

 >>Go to the Weather Studies Textbook page to view the table of contents and a sample chapter.